Language Constructs

 The crc64() function takes the object to checksum as its only parameter.
 The parameter can be any JavaScript object that can be encoded to JSON.

 The function returns the hash as a string.
-The hash is sensitive to the order of the parameters in case of map objects.
+The hash is sensitive to the order of the parameters in the case of map objects.

 If multiple Eventing Functions share the same crc64 checksum documents as the Sync Gateway, real mutations can be suppressed and missed.
 To prevent this from happening, you can make the checksum documents unique to each Eventing Function.